JJLongoria/aura-helper/README.md

 - **Apex Code formatter** with *configurable options* from Aura Helper settings (spaces beetwen operators, max allowed blank lines, open curly brackets on new lines... and more options to format your code as you want)
 - More than **100 snipets** for create Aura Components with less effort
 - Create **package and destructive** files quickly with the powerfull **Package Generator**.
 Select metadata manually or create the files from two **git branches, commits or tags differences**.
+- **Repair Project Dependencies** for get less errors on deploy.
+Check your local metadata and repair files if is needed.
+Also you can only check errors.
 - **Compress XML Files** for make easy the *git conflict handling* and make work more with git more faster.
 - **Edit XML Files easy without errors** from VSCode with the Aura Helper tools.
 - Work with **special metadata** types like *Profiles, Permission Sets, Translations...*
 - **Create documentation** for Aura components easy and faster based on a user defined template
 - Create a **entire Apex Classes navigable documentation** with only one command
 - Create your own **Apex comment template** for adding to apex code easy with autocompletion tools (type /** for create apex comments based on template)
-- **Views** for see the files structure like *Apex Classes Fields, Methods...*
+- **Views** for see the files structure like *Apex Classes Fields or Methods, Profiles or Permission Sets permissions...*
-- An **Advance Graphic User Interface** for make powerfull task provide a graphic interface for edit metadata files
+- An **Advance Graphic User Interface** for make powerfull task provide a graphic interface for edit metadata files.
+Also have powerfull interface tools with standard VSCode interface for use less resources.
+- For a complete work of all commands and have the better experience with Aura Helper you must **Refresh the SObjects Index** at least one time (recommended make it periodically when any object change).
+For this porpouse, you can choose to refresh SObjects Index at **VSCode Starts** for refresh it automatically and have the index updated (*Settings > AuraHeler > Metada > Refresh SObject Definitions On Start*).
 - And too much more tools for make your work more easy and faster with less erros.

 ## Code Completion Tools